lkrishnan-argo/PaperNotes/ssd.md

 ## Comments/Questions
-* This method requires significantly more labeling effort.
+* This method requires preprocessing labels to map them to default boxes.
+Ground truth boxes are mapped to default boxes with best Jaccard overlap, match all boxes above a threshold.